MaksimKurpa/IBLayoutConstraint/README.md

 ## How to use

 <h5> (!)
-Notice: This approach isn't quite obvious, and you should notify and admit usafe in documentation of your project.
+Notice: This approach isn't quite obvious, and you should point out it in documentation of your project.
  </h5>

 1. Find `constraint` for configuration in Interface Builder View in Xcode.